With the Shopify app, you can provide personal, real-time support to visitors and customers on your store.

 - See your customers’ order history beside each conversation to resolve issues faster (with our Inbox product).

 - Send targeted messages to encourage customers who purchased from your store to return (with our Messages product).

 Note: You’ll need Inbox product to use the Shopify app.
 We’ll sync your Shopify customer data with Intercom and track your users' actions in the store as events in Intercom, so you can send them targeted messages based on their actions.

 How to install the Shopify app

-First, install the Intercom app on the Shopify app store.
+First, select the Shopify app on the Intercom app store.

 Once you’ve completed setup, you’ll see the Intercom Messenger on the bottom right-hand corner of your website: